hmijail/drum/README.md

 ## How does Darum work?

 Dafny's official [docs](https://dafny.org/dafny/DafnyRef/DafnyRef.html#sec-brittle-verification) and [tools](https://github.com/dafny-lang/dafny-reportgenerator/blob/main/README.md) use statistical measures like stddev and RMS% to measure verification brittleness.
 However, we argue that it's more useful to think of simple min/max values.
 For example, consider the case of running 10 iterations of the verification process, in which 9 of the results are closely clustered but one single result deviates far away, being either much cheaper or much more expensive than the rest.
-Taking the stddev or RMS of these 10 cases would dampen the extremes, while we argue that they are precious hints that needs to be highlighted instead.
-Indeed, each time that the verification runs, these rare but extreme values are the ones with potential to turn things unexpectedly slow or fast, and to point towards problems or fixes.
+Taking the stddev or RMS of these 10 cases would obviously dampen the extremes, while we argue that they are precious hints that needs to be highlighted instead.
+Indeed, each time that the verification runs, these rare but extreme values are the ones that will turn things unexpectedly slow or fast, and so they point towards problems or fixes.
 Furthermore, AB variability seems to compose disproportionally into more extreme variability at the member level, multiplying the effect of AB's span.
 This all suggests that, for reliability, it's necessary to minimize the span of Resource Usage costs.

-It's worth noting that, while we're focusing on RU variability to combat brittleness, these tools are also useful to account for plain RU usage and rank where the verification time is being spent in the code.
+It's worth noting that, while we're focusing on RU variability to combat brittleness, these tools are also useful for plain optimization, since they help account for plain RU usage and rank where the verification time is being spent.

 In a nutshell, the key insights that Darum exploits are:
 * The RU needed to verify any Dafny code pertains to a probability distribution of evolving shape.
 * These distributions tend to grow wide and multimodal, causing the user to think that some problem appears and disappears – as opposed to a cost varying across a smooth range.
-* The distributions of ABs compound to members' distributions worse than linearly, hence fixing narrow distributions in ABs can have outsized effects higher up.
+* The distributions of ABs compound to members' distributions worse than linearly.
+Hence, relatively narrow distributions at the AB level compound to much wider distributions for the containing members.

 ### An evolving probability distribution?